silnrsi/font-doulos/documentation/source/productsite/features.md

 #### Macedonian Cyrillic alternates

-*Unlike other features this is activated by tagging the span of text as being in the Macedonian language, not by turning on an OpenType feature.
+*Unlike other features, this is activated by tagging the span of text as being in the Macedonian language, not by turning on an OpenType feature.
 It is also not available through TypeTuner Web although a similar feature is supported (cv84).*

 <span class='affects'>Affects: U+0431</span>